s-newman/ists17-bluemangroup/README.md

 ## Host Reference
 Notes about "global" services:
-- Ping on all hosts
-- WinRM on all Windows hosts
+- WinRM on all Windows hosts using local accounts
-- SSH on all Linux/Unix hosts
+- SSH on all Linux/Unix hosts using local accounts

 ### Internal Network
 Blueteam-managed network